 10. Advertising.
 There must not be any public advertising which calls attention to the fact that the dwelling is being used for business purposes.
 Telephone listings, business cards, or any other advertising of the business, shall not include the dwelling address.
-The name, telephone, and purpose of the home occupation may be advertising on not more than one vehicle which is operated by the resident or residents of the dwelling in conjunction with the business.
+The name, telephone, and purpose of the home occupation may be advertised on a vehicle which is operated by the resident or residents of the dwelling in conjunction with the business.
 The home address may appear on letterhead and invoices when the home address is also the business address.